Baked beans are a British staple! Try these homemade vegetarian baked beans for a gourmet version - made in just 15 minutes.

 - as a topping for a jacket potato

 - as a side dish, especially with veggie sausages and chips!

-Of course, you’re not limited to just these ideas – baked beans are also great inside a toasted sandwich, used as an ingredient in soups and stews, stirred through pasta, and much more… I use them alllll the time.
+Of course, you're not limited to just these ideas - baked beans are also great inside a toasted sandwich, used as an ingredient in bean soups and bean stews, stirred through cheesy pasta with beans, and much more...
+I use them alllll the time.

 Homemade baked beans on toast

 If you do opt to serve your baked beans on toast, they make a great light meal.